danielbodnar/awesome-stars/BY-LANG.md

 - [steven-tey/novel](https://github.com/steven-tey/novel) - Notion-style WYSIWYG editor with AI-powered autocompletion.
 - [Skolaczk/next-starter](https://github.com/Skolaczk/next-starter) - A Next.js starter template, packed with features like TypeScript, Tailwind CSS, Next-auth, Eslint, Stripe, testing tools and more.
 Jumpstart your project with efficiency and style.
 - [baptisteArno/typebot.io](https://github.com/baptisteArno/typebot.io) - 💬 Typebot is a powerful chatbot builder that you can self-host.
-- [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - Open Source alternative to Webflow, check out our CMS launch https://webstudio.is/cms
+- [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - The web builder for advanced sites.
+An open-source visual builder that connects to any headless CMS, supports all CSS properties, and can be hosted anywhere, including with us.
 - [misskey-dev/misskey](https://github.com/misskey-dev/misskey) - 🌎 An interplanetary microblogging platform 🚀
 - [gridstack/gridstack.js](https://github.com/gridstack/gridstack.js) - Build interactive dashboards in minutes.
 - [BoostIO/BoostNote-App](https://github.com/BoostIO/BoostNote-App) - Boost Note is a document driven project management tool that maximizes remote DevOps team velocity.